kbengine/kbengine/kbe/src/lib/python/Doc/distributing/index.rst

   standard library, but its name lives on in other ways (such as the name of the mailing list used to coordinate Python packaging standards development).
+* ``setuptools`` is a (largely) drop-in replacement for ``distutils`` first published in 2004.
+Its most notable addition over the unmodified ``distutils`` tools was the ability to declare dependencies on other packages.
+It is currently recommended as a more regularly updated alternative to ``distutils`` that offers consistent support for more recent packaging standards across a wide range of Python versions.
+* ``wheel`` (in this context) is a project that adds the ``bdist_wheel`` command to ``distutils``/``setuptools``.
+This produces a cross platform binary packaging format (called "wheels" or "wheel files" and defined in :pep:`427`) that allows Python libraries, even those including binary extensions, to be installed on a system without needing to be built locally.

 Open source licensing and collaboration